tmdeim-git/ag-ui/typescript-sdk/integrations/crewai/python/README.md

 # ag-ui-crewai

-AG-UI integration for **CrewAI** - Build powerful agent workflows and multi-agent crews with LLMs.
+Implementation of the AG-UI protocol for CrewAI.

 Provides a complete Python integration for CrewAI flows and crews with the AG-UI protocol, including FastAPI endpoint creation and comprehensive event streaming.